rashmi05pathak/Medical-Image-Analysis/README.md

 2. Summarize your observations.
 Part 3: Understanding of various types of noise and filters

 Assignment 2 solves below problem:
-Warwick dataset for gland segmentation in Colon histology images in MICCAI’15 is available for open access at https://warwick.ac.uk/fac/cross_fac/tia/data/glascontest/download/.

-Assignment 3 is in folder EE20S051.
-Which solves below problem:
 Part 1: Denoising
 Denoise the image using appropriate filter.
 Summarize your observations as: